 “The beauty of anti-racism is that you don’t have to pretend to be free of racism to be an anti-racist.
 Anti-racism is the commitment to fight racism wherever you find it, including in yourself.
 And it’s the only way forward.“The eloquent words of Ijeoma Oluo

 Becoming better equipped to understand the underlying issues of race in our society can be challenging.
-Which is why we’ve put together a list of books, documentaries, podcasts and other resources, that have we have been educating ourselves with over the past couple of weeks:
+This is why we’ve put together a list of books, documentaries, podcasts and other resources, that we have been educating ourselves with over the past couple of weeks:

 1) Why I’m No Longer Talking to White People About Race